AlCalzone/release-script/README.md

 | `package`   | Check and update `package.json`, synchronize lockfiles |
 | `version`   | Determine the version bump                             |

-If you need some of these plugins, you have to install and them separately:
+If you need some of these plugins, you have to install and load them separately:

 | Plugin name     | Description                                                                        |
 | --------------- | ---------------------------------------------------------------------------------- |